ADVERTISEMENT

 • Symptoms that are persistent or progressive despite appropriate medical therapy.

-• Dysphagia (difficulty in swallowing) or odynophagia (pain during swallowing) or persistent vomiting.
+• Dysphagia (difficulty in swallowing), odynophagia (pain during swallowing), persistent vomiting.

 • Unintentional weight loss.

-• The evidence of gastrointestinal bleeding like black discoloration of stool or hematemesis (vomiting of blood).
+• The evidence of gastrointestinal bleeding is like black discoloration of stool or hematemesis (vomiting of blood).

-• Symptoms of anemia like dizziness, fatigue, palpitations, etc.
+• Symptoms of anemia include dizziness, fatigue, palpitations, etc.

 • Screening for Barrett’s esophagus in high-risk patients.
 White men above 50 years of age, a positive family history of Barrett’s esophagus or esophageal adenocarcinoma, prolonged reflux symptoms (persisting for five years or more), persons with a smoking habit, and obesity.

-• Placement of pH monitoring, manometric studies to confirm the diagnosis when an adequate response is not obtained from the treatment.
+• PH monitoring and manometric studies confirm the diagnosis when an adequate response is not obtained from the treatment.

 • Before doing an anti-reflux surgery.

-• Esophageal stricture - Strictures are caused due to a scar formation during the healing process of erosive esophagitis.
-Such strictures cause a block in the esophagus resulting in difficulty in swallowing, pain during eating and persistent vomiting.
+• Esophageal Stricture: Strictures are caused by scar formation during the healing process of erosive esophagitis.
+Such strictures cause a block in the esophagus, resulting in difficulty swallowing, pain during eating, and persistent vomiting.
 It is treated with endoscopic dilation of the stricture.

-• Barrett's esophagus - Barrett's esophagus is the change of esophageal epithelium from a stratified squamous type to the columnar epithelium type with glandular cells.
-This change in epithelium occurs due to an acid damage.
+• Barrett's Esophagus: Barrett's esophagus is the change of esophageal epithelium from a stratified squamous type to the columnar epithelium type with epithelial cells.
+This change in epithelium occurs due to acid damage.
 When dysplastic or precancerous changes occur in Barrett's esophagus, it acts as a precursor for esophageal cancer (adenocarcinoma).
-GERD patients with risk factors for Barrett's esophagus will require an endoscopy and biopsy to assess the degree of damage and change in the epithelium and the presence of dysplastic cells which are precursors for adenocarcinoma.
+GERD patients with risk factors for Barrett's esophagus will require an endoscopy and biopsy to assess the degree of damage and change in the epithelium and the presence of dysplastic cells, which are precursors for adenocarcinoma.
 Depending on the endoscopy and biopsy findings, further management is by either serial endoscopic surveillance, endoscopic ablation with laser, radio frequency, or cryotherapy.
 An endoscopic mucosal resection or surgical resection is done if found to be positive for cancer cells.

-• Esophageal adenocarcinoma - Dysplastic changes occurring in Barrett's esophagus act as a precursor for the development of adenocarcinoma.
-So, it is essential to appropriately manage GERD, prevent the development of Barrett's esophagus and carry out an endoscopic evaluation and surveillance in high-risk patients.
+• Esophageal Adenocarcinoma - Dysplastic changes occurring in Barrett's esophagus are a precursor for adenocarcinoma development.
+So, it is essential to appropriately manage GERD, prevent the development of Barrett's esophagus, and carry out an endoscopic evaluation and surveillance in high-risk patients.

 Frequently Asked Questions